Decktech

 Artifact combo Meta:

 Pretty self-explanatory...
-Kataki, War's Wagefoil, Stony Silence and Null Rod shuts most of these decks off as does any other artifact/enchantment hate you can run...
+Kataki, War's Wage, Stony Silence and Null Rod shuts most of these decks off as does any other artifact/enchantment hate you can run...

 CEDH Derevi:

-Because we can consistently deal with all other CEDH decks if played correctly by adapting to them it puts us in a good spot for CEDH...
-If you look closely at the top decks they are either a collection of storm variants, Graveyard all in combo's (mostly creature based) and Artifact combo which requires minimal research to disrupt but deems very effective when you get it done your way!!
+Because we can consistently deal with all other CEDH decks if played correctly by adapting to them it puts us in a good spot...
+If you look closely at the top decks they are either a collection of storm variants, Graveyard all in combo's (mostly creature based) and Artifact combo which requires minimal research to disrupt but deems very effective when you have the correct shutdown cards available !!

-Other Stax decks mostly help us more than they believe...
+Other People's Stax mostly help us more than they are aware of...
 I never really consider another Stax player at the table a threat and use them to generate hate pieces that make my life easier and deal with them last as they essentially might be stopping someone else as well and could lose you the game if they are removed...

 RuleofLaw